Villanueva de Tapia

 Villanueva de Tapia is a town and municipality in the Province of Málaga, part of the autonomous community of Andalusia in southern Spain.
 It is located in the comarca of Antequera.
 The municipality is situated approximately 67 kilometres from Málaga.
 It has a population of approximately 1,700 residents.
 The natives are called Tapienses or Entricheros.

+In popular culture

+The video game trilogy Injection π23 takes place in Villanueva de Tapia.